truenas/documentation/content/SCALE/SCALETutorials/DataProtection/SMARTTestsSCALE.md

 ![StorageDashDisksButtonSCALE](/images/SCALE/22.12/StorageDashDisksButtonSCALE.png "Storage Dashboard Disks Button")

-Select the disks you want to test using the checkboxes to the left of the disk name.
-This displays the **Batch Operations** options.
+Select the disks you want to test using the checkboxes to the left of the disk names.
+Selecting multiple disks displays the **Batch Operations** options.

 ![StorageDisksSelectedSCALE](/images/SCALE/22.12/StorageDisksSelectedSCALE.png "Storage Dashboard Disks Selected")